Beth Moore (politician)

 Elizabeth Bachman Moore (born February 27, 1982) is an American attorney and politician who served as a member of the Georgia House of Representatives from the 95th District from 2019 to 2023.
 She is a member of the Democratic Party.
 At the time, Moore represented part of Gwinnett and Fulton counties, including the cities of Peachtree Corners, Berkeley Lake, Duluth, Norcross, and Johns Creek.

-Moore unsuccessfully ran for District 7 of the Georgia Senate in 2022, losing to Nabilah Islam in the Democratic primary by 78 votes.
+Moore unsuccessfully ran for District 7 of the Georgia Senate in 2022, losing to Nabilah Parkes in the Democratic primary by 78 votes.